verrazzano/docs/content/en/docs/backup/keycloak.md

 ## MySQL Operator prerequisites

 MySQL is deployed using the [MySQL Operator for Kubernetes](https://dev.mysql.com/doc/mysql-operator/en/).
-Apart from managing the life cycle of MySQL instances, MySQL Operator provides the capability to back up and restore data using an OCI object store.
+Apart from managing the life cycle of MySQL instances, MySQL Operator provides the capability to back up and restore data using an Amazon S3 compatible object storage.

 Before proceeding with a MySQL back up or restore operation, keep the following details handy: